LeBorgneAntoine/LeBorgneAntoine/readme.md

 I'm a software/web developer intrested in every aspect of new technologies.
 I put a lot of effort on making every projects my best one.

-* 🌍  I'm based in Lorient, France
+* 🌍  I'm based in France
 * ✉️  You can contact me at [le.borgne.antoine.pro@gmail.com](mailto:le.borgne.antoine.pro@gmail.com)
-* 🧠  I'm learning advanced React library
+* 🧠  I'm currently NextJS 13 & Tailwind
-* 🤝  I'm open to collaborating on React and native applications
+* 🤝  I'm open to collaborating on React and React Native applications

 ---